Payment and Appeals

 Appealing Parking Tickets

-You have the right to appeal a PLU parking ticket to the Parking Ticket Appeals Committee.
-The appeals form is accessed via the permit registration website located here.
-Under the link titled Manage Citations you find the appeals form.
+You have the right to appeal a PLU parking ticket to the Appeals Board.
+The appeals form can be accessed here.

 - Appeal forms must be completed within 7 days of the ticket issue date.